How to Save Money on Gas—18 Easy Ways to Save

 Cruise control is great for maintaining a steady speed on flat terrains such as highways, and that can help you conserve fuel.
 But when the road becomes hilly or mountainous, cruise control makes your vehicle use too much gas as it accelerates up steep inclines.

 To save gas and, in turn, money, allow your speed to slightly decrease as you go up a hill before slowly accelerating as you go down.
 Your engine won’t have to work too hard, and you can fill up your gas tank less often.
-And if you’re in the market for a new ride, opt for a car with the best fuel economy.
+And if you’re in the market for a new ride, opt for a car with great fuel economy.

 12. Don’t drive aggressively